Welcome to the “2-Minute Money Manager,” a short video feature answering money questions submitted by readers and viewers.

-Step three: Play to win: When it comes to challenging a value, the first thing to do is make sure there are no mistakes.
+Step three: Play to win: When it comes to challenging a property value, the first thing to do is make sure there are no mistakes.
 Does the county have your correct lot measurements?
 How about the square footage and age of your house?
 Verify everything.

 While you can argue that your county inflated your home’s value, your ultimate weapon is an appraisal.
 If the county says your home is worth $200,000, but a licensed, independent appraiser says it’s worth only $150,000, it’s going to be a hard argument for the county to win.